 Computer controls Comet without MCP

-March 16 — Computer can now take full control of the Comet browser to carry out autonomous tasks: the browser agent can access any site or connected app, without connectors or MCP.
+March 16 — Computer can now take full control of the Comet browser to perform autonomous tasks: the browser agent can access any connected site or application, without connectors or MCP.
 Available to all Computer users on Comet.

 Computer on Android

-March 16 — Perplexity Computer is now available on Android, extending the iOS launch on March 13 to all mobile platforms.
+March 16 — Perplexity Computer is now available on Android, extending the March 13 iOS launch to all mobile platforms.

 Manus “My Computer” on macOS and Windows

-March 16 — Manus announces “My Computer”, a central feature of the new Manus Desktop app (macOS and Windows).
-Previously limited to a cloud sandbox, Manus can now run directly on the local machine via command-line instructions in a local terminal — with explicit user approval at each step.
+March 16 — Manus announces “My Computer”, a core feature of the new Manus Desktop app (macOS and Windows).
+Until now limited to a cloud sandbox, Manus can now run directly on the local machine via command-line instructions in a local terminal — with explicit user approval at every step.

-Use cases span a wide range: sorting and renaming thousands of files, creating native desktop apps (example cited: a Mac app for real-time translation and subtitling built in 20 minutes, without opening Xcode), or using the local GPU to train machine learning models.
+Use cases cover a broad spectrum: sorting and renaming thousands of files, creating native desktop applications (example cited: a real-time translation and subtitling Mac app created in 20 minutes, without opening Xcode), or using the local GPU to train machine learning models.
 My Computer complements existing cloud Connectors (Google Calendar, Gmail) rather than replacing them.

 🔗 Manus tweet · 🔗 Manus blog